brettc/partitionfinder/programs/README.md

 rm *.o
 make -f Makefile.SSE3.gcc
 rm *.o
+mv raxmlHPC-PTHREADS-SSE3 raxml_pthreads.linux
+mv raxmlHPC-SSE3 raxml.linux
 ```

-Then rename the pthreads executable 'raxml_pthreads.linux', and the non-pthreads executable 'raxml.linux' and drop them in the programs folder.
-Overwite the old versions.
+Then use the new versions you've just made to replace the versions in the `/programs` folder of PartitionFinder, i.e. delete the old versions and drop in the new ones.

 ### Building RAxML on Windows